Lucasvitoriano25/TopicDiscovery/README.md

  [8/9] Lemmatizing...
  [9/9] Removing common words...

-To do that, I had to make changes to the files: Dataset preparation.ipynb, dataset.py, preprocess.py and utils.py.
+To do that, we had to make some changes to the files: Dataset preparation.ipynb, dataset.py, preprocess.py and utils.py.

 ## Original Readme: